neherlab/pangraph/docs/docs/pypangraph/t08-interesting-junction.md

 - **`right_start`**, **`right_end`** — genomic coordinates of the right flanking core block on the genome.
 - **`strand`** — `True` if the junction appears in canonical edge orientation on this genome, `False` if reverse-complemented.

 Note that the **left** / **right** labels follow each genome's own path order: the **left block** is the **first core block** of the junction encountered when walking the genome, as illustrated in the scheme below.
-On isolates where the junction is inverted (`strand = False`), this means the left/right roles are swapped relative to the canonical edge direction.
+On isolates where the junction path is inverted (`strand = False`), this means the left/right roles are swapped relative to the canonical edge direction.

 The coordinates on the genome should therefore always satisfy `left_start` < `left_end` < `right_start` < `right_end`, irrespective of orientation.
 In circular genomes there can be exceptions to this pattern, as described below.